Supporting the Education and Promoting the Achievement of Children with a Social Worker, Looked After and Previously Looked After Children

 The VSH should ensure that school governing bodies understand the importance of specific professional development for, as a minimum, their senior leaders and Designated Teachers in supporting the achievement of Looked After and Previously Looked After Children.

-15. Information Sharing
+15. Data and Information Sharing

 VSHs should have access to a secure email account that enables them to exchange information securely with other VSHs in whose area they have placed children.